A reader question:

 What’s the process if I want to remove Suica card from Apple Pay Wallet but not lose the card?
 I plan to sell my phone but have a commuter pass that’s still valid.

 This one is super easy.
-Go to Wallet, tap Suica, tap “˙˙˙” in the upper right corner, scroll to the bottom of the Suica card options, tap “Remove This Card”.
+Go to Wallet, tap Suica•PASMO, tap “˙˙˙” in the upper right corner, scroll to the bottom of the Suica card options, tap “Remove This Card”.

-Poof, Suica card is gone from Wallet, but don’t worry.
+Poof, the card is gone from Wallet, but don’t worry.

 This is where the fun begins.
-Suica is automatically migrated from Wallet and stored on the Apple Pay iCloud & Mobile Suica Cloud where it is safe and ready to be re-added to the same iPhone, another iPhone or Apple Watch at any time with Suica Balance and Commute Plan intact.
+Suica, PASMO and other transit or e-Money stored value cards are automatically migrated from Wallet and stored on Apple Pay and Mobil Suica (PASMO, WAON, nanaco, etc.) servers where they are safe and ready to be re-added to the same iPhone, a new iPhone or Apple Watch logged in with the same Apple ID at any time with the SF balance and any attached extras like commute plans intact.

-The user does not need a Mobile Suica account to do this, for example, if you add a plastic Commuter Suica card to Apple Pay.
-It all works seamlessly because of an arrangement between Apple and JR East that links Apple Pay and Mobile Suica together in a special way.
+This is all done in Wallet.
+Users don’t need a Mobile Suica or similar account or app to do this.
+For example, if you add a plastic regular or commuter Suica card to Apple Pay and remove it from Wallet, simply add it back when you need it.
+It all works seamlessly because of an arrangement between Apple and JR East (or equivalent service) that links Apple Pay and Suica together in a special way.

-If you take the time to install Suica App and look at your Suica card info, you see something like this:
+If you install Suica App and look at the card info, you see something like this:

 Let’s say you add a 2nd plastic Suica card to Apple Pay.
 Look at the Suica App info for the 2nd card and you’ll see something like this: